RentDynamics/ng-forms/README.md

 ```

 ### OptionDirective ```[rdOption]```
-when this directive is paired with a Select, they work together to provide the select/multiselect functionality
+When this directive is paired with a Select, they work together to provide the select/multiselect functionality
 that many components require

-- compatible with [rdSelect][multiple="true"]
+- Compatible with [rdSelect][multiple="true"]
-- value(s) may be object(s), number(s), or string(s) (depending on Select -> multiple status)
+- Value(s) may be object(s), number(s), or string(s) (depending on Select -> multiple status)
-- not tied to any view so it can be used anywhere for anything select (could probably even be used on something like the [rd-list-legend-filter])
+- Not tied to any view so it can be used anywhere for anything select (could probably even be used on something like the [rd-list-legend-filter])
-- notifies the SelectDirective of its existance onInit() so that it can then do calculations on whether this
+- Notifies the SelectDirective of its existance onInit() so that it can then do calculations on whether this
 option is selected or not based on the Select -> ngModel value
-- exposes isActive() callback to apply whatever selected/active class you want
+- Exposes isActive() callback to apply whatever selected/active class you want

-#### example
+#### Example
 ```HTML
 		<li *ngFor="let unit of units" rdOption #option="rdOption" [select]="selectName" [title]="unit.address" [value]="unit.id" [class.active]="option.isActive()">
 			<a><span>{{unit.address}}</span></a>